Close Icon

 For your property to succeed, cleaning is essential!
 Guests expect to find a clean, orderly, and appealing lodge when they first arrive for their summer holiday.
 In our experience, visitors who are satisfied with the cleanliness of a property are more likely to return.
 Therefore, one of the first items on the checklist is to schedule that deep clean.

 Holiday homes that have been unused for a while may smell differently, especially if pets are allowed to stay.
-Purchase a light summery scent such as fresh linen or lavender and this will help eliminate odours.
-Cleaning the interior and exterior of your property can help prevent pests, dampness and structural issues.
+Purchase a light summery scent such as fresh linen or lavender, this will help eliminate odours.
+Cleaning the interior and exterior of your property can help prevent pests, dampness, and structural issues.
 Furthermore, make sure to check all fixtures and fittings are in good condition.

 Check the Outside